Modern Games: 2022: three-year-old season

 In his next start Modern Games traveled to Canada where on September 17 he started in the Woodbine Mile.
 Starting at the odds of 3/4 odds-on it appeared jockey William Buick might have to work to get the favorite home.
 Racing well back in the 11-horse field and two wide, Modern Games took a wide swing into the stretch to find daylight.
-Getting the split Modern Games quickly putting distance on the field, he sprinted away to win by 5 1/4 lengths in a time of 1:32.77 on firm turf course.
+Getting the split Modern Games quickly put distance on the field, he sprinted away to win by 5 1/4 lengths in a time of 1:32.77 on firm turf course.

 On November 5, Modern Games ran in the Breeders' Cup Mile at Keeneland.
 Starting at odds of about 11/8 favourite.
 Jumping awkwardly out of the starting gate Modern Games was pinched back behind horses into the run for the first turn.
 Jockey William Buick tucked Modern Games into path two in eighth position as 2021 Mile runner-up Smooth Like Strait assumed his customary role as front-runner, narrowly leading Irish-bred Pogo through splits of :23, :46.81, and 1:10.96.
 As the horses entered the straight run Modern Games bore down on the leaders from the middle of the track as Pogo took over the lead from a tiring Smooth Like Strait.
 By the eighth pole.
 Modern Games swept by a game Ivar and held sway over the late-closing 55/1 longshot Shirl's Speight and Kinross.
-After his three-quarter-length victory, became the first horse to complete the Breeders' Cup Juvenile Turf–Mile double.
+After his three-quarter-length victory, he became the first horse to complete the Breeders' Cup Juvenile Turf–Mile double.

+2023: four-year-old season

+Modern Games finished second in the Maker's Mark Mile Stakes at Keeneland before going to Newbury Racecourse, where he took his fifth Group I victory in the Lockinge Stakes.
+His final career start was in the Queen Anne Stakes at Royal Ascot, where he finished fourth.

+Retirement

+On 15 August 2023, Godolphin announced that Modern Games had been retired.
+Stud plans for the 2024 breeding season have yet to be announced.